Hastings United F.C. (1948): The Peter Sillett years

 The 1979–80 season saw Hastings reach the third round of the FA Trophy, being the only Southern League club to do so.
 They entered in the third qualifying round beating Margate, Frome Town and Oswestry before travelling to Barrow for a third round tie, their longest ever journey for an away game, Hastings lost the game 4–0.

 For the first time in 21 years Hastings reached the first round proper of the FA Cup in the 1981–82 season.
 Hastings beat Chatham Town, Faversham Town, Canterbury City, Epsom & Ewell and Wembley en route to the first round tie against Enfield, from the Alliance Premier League.
 Hastings went on to lose the tie 2–0.

 On the pitch the club were enjoying a successful spell, however the high standard of football was reflected in the players wage bill and Sillett being offered an improved contract by new chairman Bernard Sealy.
 Low income and high out-goings led to tension in the boardroom and Sealy was sacked as chairman, with Mick Piper taking his place.
 Sillett's contract was terminated in November 1983, with 19 months remaining.
 Gerry Boon, a player from the 1960s was promoted from reserve team manager and guided the team to a tenth-place finish in what was to be their penultimate season.

 Final years

 During their last 15 years Hastings were stalked by intense financial problems.
 Managers in charge during that period were forced to work with tight players' budgets, even during the successful era under Peter Sillett, players received late payments and refusals to play.
 By Mid-April the club had managed to pay off a £5,000 debt to the council and there were plans to sell the Squash Complex for £75,000.

 After the squash complex was sold, debts still totalled to £8,000.
 On 6 June 1985 the directors agreed to surrender the Pilot Field lease at a meeting in the town hall.
 Hastings Town, who were forced to leave the Pilot Field back in 1948 as Hastings & St. Leonards, were back playing at the Pilot Field and were accepted into the Southern League, playing in the Southern Division.

+Colours

+The club's original colours were claret and blue shirts with white shorts.
+By 1981 they had changed to all white.